itsaaryan/itsaaryan/README.md

 ## <> Hello World👋 , I'm Aaryan Mahendra.</>

-  ### I am a Software Developer, Competetive programmer from Lucknow,India.
+  ### I am a Software Developer, Competitive programmer from Lucknow,India.

  - 👨‍🎓 I'm an IT engineering sophomore at NSUT, Delhi.
  - 🔭 I’m currently working on **Blockchain Development**